Psalm 77 – The Troubled Heart Remembers God’s Great Works

 By the hand of Moses and Aaron.

 a.
-The waters saw You, O God: In this last portion of the Psalm, Asaph most likely had in mind the parting and crossing of the Red Sea as an example of one of the great works of God that he would remember, meditate upon, and tell of.
-He began by poetically describing the waters of the Red Sea as afraid of Yahweh, and ready flee at His presence.
+The waters saw You, O God: In this last portion of the psalm, Asaph most likely had in mind the parting and crossing of the Red Sea as an example of one of the great works of God that he would remember, meditate upon, and tell of.
+He began by poetically describing the waters of the Red Sea as afraid of Yahweh, and ready to flee at His presence.

 i.
 “The waters of the Red Sea are here beautifully represented as endued with sensibility, as seeing, feeling, and being confounded, even to the lowest depths, at the presence and power of their great Creator.”
 (Horne)